Medicaid State Plan Amendments and Waiver Authority

 Background

-Whenever a state makes changes to its Medicaid program, it sends a state plan amendment to the Centers for Medicare & Medicaid Services (CMS) for review and approval.
+State plan amendments: To make program or operational changes to its Medicaid program, a state must first send a state plan amendment to the Centers for Medicare & Medicaid Services for review and approval.
 For example, the state may wish to implement changes required by federal or state law, regulations, or court orders.
 States also have the flexibility to request permissible program changes, make corrections, or update their plan with new information.

 MEDICAID STATE PLAN AMENDMENTS AND WAIVER AUTHORITY: Policy